Producers: Onir, Sanjay Suri

 O Saathi by Arijit Singh is a melodious composition.
 The rest of the songs too make a good listen but fail to make its way onto your lips.

-Shab falters when it comes to execution and leaves you unsatiated with lots of questions lingering in your mind without an answer.
+Shab falters when it comes to execution and leaves you unsatiated with lots of questions lingering in your mind.
 Definitely not one of Onir's remarkable films!
 Giving it a miss won't make a difference.